-- Coordination of strategies, policies, and programs to advance critical scopes of work, such as the beneficial use of fire and post-fire reforestation. - Developing science, data, tools, and working with regional partnerships to integrate and deploy strategies, data, and tools at the regional scale. - Aligning funding sources to achieve holistic objectives.
+- Coordination of strategies, policies, and programs to advance critical scopes of work, such as the beneficial use of fire and post-fire reforestation. - Developing science, data, tools, and working with regional partnerships to integrate and deploy strategies, data, and tools at the regional scale. - Aligning funding sources, such as planning and implementation funds from State and Federal agencies, to achieve holistic benefits consistent with the state's wildfire and forest resilience objectives.